learn-co-curriculum/dsc-python-lists-readme/README.md

 The set function initializes a new set in Python.
-A set is a different type collection in Python.
+A set is a different type collection in Python, which you may recall from the "Barbara Ann"-lesson as well.

 ```python